chadbeaudin/Karmada_DD/projects/metal3-io/2025-metal3-io-incubation.md

 Ericsson stresses that stability has to remain a key focus.
 In particular, the stability and reliability of the CI is of particular importance.

-##### Telekom DE
+##### Deutsche Telekom AG

 Jakob Shretennbrunner, Max Rink, Vuk Gojnic

 ###### Usage

-Telekom DE started using Metal3 in mid-2020, with the first production setup being deployed one year later.
+Telekom started using Metal3 in mid-2020, with the first production setup being deployed one year later.
 Part of the required work in this period was around custom tooling to interact with the project.

-At the time of adoption Telekom DE did not see any viable alternative, although both Tinkerbell and Talos were considered but seen as significantly less mature - building an in-house solution was seen as the only other option.
-The target was to build a L3 only infrastructure, provide integration with Redfish and integration with the ClusterAPI.
-Telekom DE did look into EKS anywhere (supporters of Tinkerbell) but the project lacks the advanced networking features required and available in Metal3.
+At the time of adoption Telekom did not see any viable alternative, although both Tinkerbell and Talos were considered but seen as significantly less mature - building an in-house solution was seen as the only other option.
+The target was to build a L3 only infrastructure, provide integration with Redfish and integration with Cluster API.
+Telekom did look into EKS anywhere (supporters of Tinkerbell) but the project was lacking in advanced networking support and required L2 networking due to Tinkerbell, while Metal3’s support for custom cloud-init metadata allowed us to implement custom network configuration.

-Telekom DE currently has 300 clusters in total, out of which 200 are based on the ClusterAPI/Metal3 and cover testing, staging and production.
-In total these clusters have around 2300 nodes.
-The usage includes the production 5G deployments for Telekom DE in Germany.
+Telekom currently has 100s of clusters, out of which ~200 are based on the ClusterAPI/Metal3 and cover testing, staging and production.
+In total these clusters have around 2000+ nodes.

-Telekom DE is confortable with keeping releases up to date with the upstream releases, seeing very little risk with upgrades and even rollbacks when needed.
-Internally there are monthly releases for patches, slower for minor releases which often sync with updates to the ClusterAPI.
+Telekom is comfortable with keeping releases up to date with the upstream releases, seeing very little risk with upgrades and even rollbacks when needed.
+Internally there are monthly releases for patches, slower for minor releases which often sync with updates to the Cluster API.

-Telekom DE has an ongoing initiative to harmonize the available Kubernetes platforms across all EU countries, which will not be based on Metal3.
+Telekom has an ongoing initiative to harmonize the available Kubernetes platforms across all EU countries, which will not be based on Metal3.
 Metal3 will stay in use as the "legacy" platform, meaning it will have to be maintained for at least 3 more years.

 Reasons stated for moving out include: the complexity of the stack, in particular Ironic which is very good to support heterogeneous environments but not justified when the dependency is mostly on Redfish; operating Ironic is a non-trivial task, even if the operator abstracts most of it but experience shows the need to still debug directly in Ironic; the need for an external database which adds an extra dependency on an external service.
-An internal effort has been ongoing to have a custom cloud provider implementation, based on Redfish/Virtualmedia only, making things homogeneous and enabling a simplification of the stack.
-Telekom DE adds that as of today Metal3 is still their most reliable solution.
+An internal effort has been ongoing to have a custom cloud provider implementation, based on Redfish/Virtualmedia only, enabling a simplification of the stack.
+Telekom adds that as of today Metal3 is still their most reliable solution.

 ###### Perception and Feeling

-Telekom DE did not require significant interaction with upstream to get things up and running quickly.
-They found the development environment to be tricky to setup when requiring custom tools or changes.
-Documentation was good enough, but not at the level of the ClusterAPI docs, although it has significantly improved over the years.
+Telekom did not require significant interaction with upstream to get things up and running quickly.
+They found the development environment to be tricky to set up when requiring custom tools or changes.
+Documentation was good enough, but not at the level of the Cluster API docs, although it has significantly improved over the years.

-Telekom DE interacts with the project and community mostly on slack, and have been present occasionaly during the project office hours.
+Telekom interacts with the project and community mostly on Slack, and have been present occasionally during the project office hours.
 GitHub is used for interactions around the IPAM component, and they see the reaction being very good for any feature that is seen as valuable by the community.
 On the down side, examples where traction is not good in the community (example for cross namespace referencing of nodes) do not get strong follow up.

 ###### Strenghts and Improvements

-Telekom DE sees the main strengths of the project being the solidity and maturity of Ironic, the support for multiple different environments and the ease of adoption for existing baremetal infrastructure.
+Telekom sees the main strengths of the project being the solidity and maturity of Ironic, the support for multiple different environments and the ease of adoption for existing bare metal infrastructure.

-Telekom DE sees the complexity required to achieve this as one of the weaknesses.
-Some welcome improvements would be in better exposing internal status and error conditions, which did improve but are still not at the level of what is expected by the ClusterAPI - meaning accessing Ironic directly is often still required.
+Telekom sees the complexity required to achieve this as one of the weaknesses.
+Some welcome improvements would be in better exposing internal status and error conditions, which did improve but are still not at the level of what is expected by Cluster API - meaning accessing Ironic directly is often still required.
 Failure handling of physical hardware also regularly requires manual intervention, which is especially an issue for larger infrastructures.

 ##### Orange